On the left of the screen, the Data Selection Panel shows the daily activity

 Models that are unchecked are not applied to the data.

-- Click a product type in the PRODUCTS section to filter the data for futures, spreads and strategies, or equity-index options instruments.
+- Click a product type in the PRODUCTS section to filter the data.

 Filtering clusters by order ID